 - Swimwear, to enjoy all the natural hot pools in Iceland

-- Towel and slippers (only in case you prefer a shower above the wet wipes)
+- Towel and slippers (only in case you prefer a shower over the wet wipes)

-- Toiletries (toothbrush, toothpaste, shampoo etc. Remember you go camping, there won’t be small tubes of everything waiting in your room)
+- Toiletries (toothbrush, toothpaste, shampoo etc. Remember when you go camping, there won’t be small tubes of everything waiting in your room).

 - Entertainment, like a book, movies, a game of cards etc.

 More from Always Around the World about Iceland: